helm/charts/stable/jenkins/README.md

 # ⚠️ DEPRECATED

-This chart was moced to https://github.com/jenkinsci/helm-charts
+This chart was moved to https://github.com/jenkinsci/helm-charts

 # Jenkins Helm Chart